Porto to Braga: The Perfect Day Trip Itinerary

 Last updated: 23 October 2020 | Guides, Portugal

-The day trip from Porto to Braga is one of the most popular trips to take on in Northern Portugal.
+Porto to Braga day trip is one of the most popular journeys to take on in Northern Portugal.
 This is no surprise since Braga is one of the biggest cities in Portugal and also the religious center of the country.

 The city of Braga is full with lots of historic and religious buildings located within the city’s narrow streets or high up on its hills.
 Some of the most notable monuments of Braga are the Bom Jesus do Monte & Sameiro Sanctuary sitting on the top of the hill overlooking the city.

 This travel guide will detail a day trip from Porto to Braga, including all of the notable landmarks in the city.
 Along with that, you can combine it with a visit to the nearby cities Guimarães and Geres.

 Wondering how to get to Braga from Porto?!
 Well, travelling from Porto to Braga is fairly easy, due to the well-established road between the two biggest Portuguese cities.
 You can choose to travel from Porto to Braga by train or bus, depending on your preferences.

 Travelling from Porto to Braga by train is the cheapest and one of the most convenient travel options in the northern part of Portugal.
 You can get a direct train from Porto Campanhã train station or Porto São Bento train station.
 However, if you would like to check out Portugal’s most beautiful train station you should go to Porto Sao Bento train station.
 It is exactly in the city center and is covered with thousands of blue hand-painted tiles.
 So go check it out!

 The ticket costs 3.25 EUR and the ride to Braga takes around an hour, which is quite fast.
 In addition to that, you will be able to enjoy the beautiful countryside of Portugal with its lush green fields.

 To check trains timetables, prices or even buy tickets you can visit the official website of the Portuguese railways here.